Skip to contents

 As a result, it is essential to put strong emphasis on algorithms that have descriptive value on their own regardless of whether they offer a high correlation with supposed criterion methods.

-It may sound obvious to some that research software is open-source, but in the fields of physical activity and sleep research this is far from the accepted approach.
-GGIR is one of the very few research tools in this field that has a permissive license aimed to maximize its potential for re-use and collaboration.
+It may sound obvious to some that research software is open-source, but in the fields of physical activity and sleep research, this is far from the accepted approach.
+GGIR is one of the very few research tools in this field that has a permissive license aimed to maximise its potential for re-use and collaboration.

 Documentation structure and origin